yashsinghal14/AI-ticket-system/readme.md

 # AI-Ticket-Assistant

 Welcome to the AI-Powered Ticket Management System!
-This course is a part of Chaicode youtube video series.
 This project is a web application that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.

 # AI-Powered Ticket Management System